cmhamiche/Resolve-DNG-Workflow./README.md

 - If you tick "Highlight Recovery" you might get some bad banding where it's overexposed (low saturation is fine, like recovering details on a white object).

-- To copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift and then middle click on the clip you want to copy from.
-Works whether you are in the Fusion or the Color tab.

 - Unfortunatly the black levels of my DNG sequences are not as consistent as I'd like so, depending on the clip's exposure, you might want to adjust the lift in Camera Raw (-0.5>0.15).